-Data Governance is the new wild west so is your company embroiled in the anarchy or has it appointed a Sheriff ?
+Data Governance is the new wild west, particularly with so many workers away from the office, so is your company embroiled in the anarchy or has it appointed a Sheriff ?by

 More and more companies are embracing Bring Your Own Device (BYOD) as part of a Mobile Device Management Strategy (MDM) primarily as a means to save money.
 The cost savings can be potentially huge but what steps should you consider with regards to implementing an MDM / BYOD Policy ?